Nion-Lee/Nion-Lee/README.md

 - 👋 Hi, I’m @Nion-Lee.
 - 👀 I’m interested in Cat, The law of one, Microservices.
-- 🌱 I’m currently learning K8S, Dapr, LeetCode medium.
+- 🌱 I'm currently learning K8S, Live streaming, LeetCode medium.
-- 💞️ I’m looking to collaborate with the enterprise offering generous remuneration.
+- 💞️ I'm looking to collaborate with the enterprise offering generous remuneration.
+(Job tenure > 0.5y or 1y)
 - 📫 How to reach me:
 👉 My Linkedin: https://www.linkedin.com/in/nion-lee-8b394a11b/
 👉 My Email: nionismine@yahoo.com.tw